-(i) Price risk
+(i) Price Risk

 The Company is exposed to equity securities, convertible notes and derivative securities price risk.
 This arises from investments held by the Company for which prices in the future are uncertain.
-Paragraph (ii) below sets out how this component of price risk is managed and measured.
-They are classified on the statement of financial position as held for trading.
+The paragraph below sets out how this component of price risk is managed and measured.

+Investments are classified in the balance sheet as held for trading.
 All securities investments present a risk of loss of capital.
 Except for equities sold short, the maximum risk resulting from financial instruments is determined by the fair value of the financial instruments.
 Possible losses from equities sold short can be unlimited.

-The Investment Manager mitigates this price risk through diversification and a careful selection of securities and other financial instruments within specified limits set by the Board.
-The mandate specifies that following risk control features:
+The Investment Manager mitigates price risk through diversification and a careful selection of securities and other financial instruments within specified limits set by the Board.